quokkawiki/coursework-python/README.md

 ## Confession

 I did use [Claude Sonnet 4](https://claude.ai) to assist me with some more technical parts of this coursework, but for the most part it's actually me.
 You can see the Git commit history and see that it's mostly my own actual idiocy *(AI)*.

+---

+Also, I needed to literally rewrite the Git history to remove some files because they were too large, like `food_inventory.csv` which I don't even use anymore, and `database.sqlite`.
+I then readded the database file and add it with [Git LFS](https://git-lfs.com/) *(Large File Storage)*.